Brewster, Massachusetts: Transportation

-U.S. Route 6 passes through the southeast corner of Brewster from southwest to northeast, as a two-lane expressway with no exits in the town, although exits 9 through 12 provide access to Brewster via other roads.
+U.S. Route 6 passes through the southeastern corner of Brewster from southwest to northeast, as a two-lane expressway with no exits in the town, although exits 78, 82, 85, and 89 (previously numbered exits 9 through 12) provide access to Brewster via other roads.
 The five other numbered highways in Brewster are all surface roads.
 Massachusetts Route 6A passes through the town from east to west as Main Street through the town center.
 Routes 124 and 137 both have a northern terminus along Route 6A in town; short portions of Routes 28 and 39 also pass through the southeastern corner of town (the portion of 28 is less than 100 yd long, and is actually signed as crossing from Harwich directly into Orleans).
 Brewster has one stop light (blinking red light, four-way stop) at the intersection of Harwich Road (Route 124) and Long Pond Road (Route 137).

 There is no rail or air service in the town.
 The Cape Cod Rail Trail, as well as several other bicycle trails, pass through the town.
 The nearest public airfield is in Chatham (Chatham Municipal, CQX); the nearest regional airport is Barnstable Municipal Airport (HYA), and the nearest national and international air service is at Logan International Airport in Boston.